Last ticket sold at 4:00 PM

 If you want to help provide a safe habitat for our winged insect eating neighbors, consider putting up a bat house.
 These houses need to likely be placed >10ft high, with no obstructions nearby, facing north or south with sun exposure, and no access for predators.
 We recommend the use of a pivot pole support to enable easier installation and allow for maintenance, if needed.
 The area needs to be protected from potential disturbance and vandalism but might provide a refuge outside of homes where they could unknowingly be harmed from remodeling/construction and termite tenting.

 In 2018, Zoo Miami undertook a new strategy for the urban Florida bonneted bats living in Miami-Dade County.
 There are no natural roosting locations known in Miami-Dade County but acoustical surveys and rehabilitation cases show that there is a fairly robust population of Florida bonneted bats around Miami-Dade County, including even the most urban core areas.
-To provide a safe alternatives to roost, besides citizen's homes and businesses were the bats could be harmed or killed by roofers and termite tenting, Zoo Miami installed 16 hurricane resistent artificial roosts accross the county in areas where high activity had been documented.
+To provide a safe alternative to roost, besides citizen's homes and businesses were the bats could be harmed or killed by roofers and termite tenting, Zoo Miami installed 16 hurricane resistant artificial roosts across the county in areas where high activity had been documented.

 These installations were made possible by generous support from U.S. Fish and Wildlife Service, Bat Conservation International, Florida Sol Systems, Inc, Florida Power and Light, the City of Coral Gables, and the SeaWorld & Busch Gardens Conservation Fund.